 - (a) Selection.
 The Mille Lacs Band shall select Social Workers to carry out the duties and responsibilities set forth in this chapter.
 The persons carrying out the duties and responsibilities set forth in this section may be labeled Social Workers or any other title that the Court finds appropriate so long as they perform the duties and responsibilities set forth in this section. - (b) Qualifications.
-The Social Workers shall have an educational background (i.e., social work or related degree) and licensing and prior experience in the field of delivering social services to youth and families; and shall never have been found guilty of, or entered a plea of nolo contendere or guilty to, any felonious offense, or any of two or more misdemeanor offenses, under Federal, State or Tribal law involving crimes of violence; sexual assault, molestation, exploitation, contact or prostitution; crimes against persons; or offenses committed against children as determined by a background check performed in conjunction with required pre-employment processes. - (c) Resource Development.
-The Social Workers shall identify and develop resources on the reservation, in conjunction with the Commissioner of Health and Human Services, Court, Chief Executive, and Band Assembly to enhance each tribal child's potential as a viable member of the community. - (d) Duties.
-Social Workers shall:
+The Social Workers shall have an educational background, such as social work or a related degree, and licensing or prior experience in the field of delivering social services to youth and families and shall never have been found guilty of, or entered a plea of nolo contendere or guilty to, any felonious offense, or any two (2) or more misdemeanor offenses, under federal, state or tribal law involving crimes of violence, sexual assault, molestation, exploitation, contact or prostitution, crimes against persons, or offenses committed against children as determined by a background check performed in conjunction with required preemployment processes.
+Social Workers shall be licensed according to procedures established by the Department of Health and Human Services in accordance with all applicable federal, state, and tribal law. - (c) Resource Development.
+The Social Workers shall identify and develop resources on the reservation, in conjunction with the Commissioner of Health and Human Services, Court, Chief Executive, and Band Assembly to enhance each tribal child's potential as a viable member of the community.

-- (1) make investigations as provided in this chapter or as directed by the Court; - (2) make reports to the Court as provided in this chapter or as directed by the Court; - (3) perform such other duties in connection with the care, custody or transportation of children as the Court may require. - (e) Prohibited Duties.
+- (d) Duties.
+Social Workers shall: - (1) make investigations as provided in this chapter or as directed by the Court; - (2) make reports to the Court as provided in this chapter or as directed by the Court; - (3) perform such other duties in connection with the care, custody or transportation of children as the Court may require. - (e) Prohibited Duties.
 The Social Workers shall not be employed as or be required to perform the duties of a prosecutor or law enforcement official.